Why writing to Just One Buyer is Bad Advice

 Why are they looking for help?
 They want organised, no-fuss spreadsheets.

 While stakeholders may have different priorities, they often share the same desired outcomes.
-Highlighting these outcomes will unify your messaging and make it relevant to everyone.
+Highlighting these outcomes will make your messaging more relevant.

 Instead of one generic benefit statement, stack them according to your audience’s priorities: